Hava-Kantrowitz/spreadsheets/resources/README.txt

 DeleteListener Class: The key listener for the delete button of the editable view with the
                       purpose of alerting the controller when a cell should be deleted.

-JHighlightBox Class: A class to render a highlighted version of a cell.

 LoadListener Class: The action listener for when the load selection is chosen from the file menu
                     with the purpose of alerting the controller that a new file should be loaded.

+NoBorderRenderer Class: A subclass of ClickedCellRenderer to remove the highlight from the border
+                        of a highlighted cell.
+This is activated to the previous cell when a new cell is selected.

 NoEditTable Class: A class to represent a JTable that does not have the ability to edit the cells
                    by double clicking on them.
 This is used in the SpreadsheetTable class.